Tax Information for PhD Students

 US Citizen or Permanent Resident or Resident for Tax Purposes F-1 or J-1 Student (absent an applicable tax treaty) Resources

-Stipend fellowship Taxes not withheld Taxes withheld at 14% rate Quarterly Estimated Tax Payment Information
+Fellowship Stipend Taxes not withheld Taxes withheld at 14% rate Quarterly Estimated Tax Payment Information

-Teaching Assistant or Lecturer Taxes (state and federal) withheld Taxes (state and federal) withheld
+Pedagogical Training Assignment Taxes (state and federal) withheld Taxes (state and federal) withheld

 Tax Resources for PhD Students (US Citizens and Permanent Residents)